What support is available in the Sixth Form?

 How can I make a contribution?

 Our Sixth Formers enrich the whole school in many ways through their contribution.
-For example: using your interest to lead clubs and activities, mentoring, working with our community, fund raising are a few of the ways this can happen.
+For example: using your interest to lead clubs and activities, mentoring, working with our community and fund raising are a few of the ways this can happen.
 We are always open to new ideas and will support you to make a difference.

 How do I know I am being successful?